Academic receives Continuing Professional Development Award from Science CouncilMonday, 7 December, 2020

 - Be Brave: Don’t assume that others are doing what you are.
 Sharing your experience will support others.

-Sarah said: “It's great to be recognised for all of the hard work.
+“It's great to be recognised for all of the hard work.
 Supporting the professional learning of others is really good professional development for me - especially at the moment as we move everything online and find new ways to support each other.”

 The Science Council provides the quality assurance system for those working in science.
 It sets the standards for professional registration for practising scientists and science technicians across all scientific disciplines.